pingiun/BAPC2018-website/teams.md

 ---

 #### Company teams
-The following 12 companies participate in the BAPC:
+The following 13 company teams participate in the BAPC:

 * Achmea (two teams)
 * ASML